elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-temporal-lobe-contribute-to-auditory-processing-and-facial-recognition.md

 url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-auditory-processing-and-facial-recognition
 score: -1.0
 related_article1:
-    id: 170594
+    id: 170593
-    title: How do genetic and environmental factors contribute to schizophrenia?
+    title: >-
+        What are the potential causes and effects of brain damage from trauma and stroke?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-genetic-and-environmental-factors-contribute-to-schizophrenia
+    url: /learn/psychology/questions/what-are-the-potential-causes-and-effects-of-brain-damage-from-trauma-and-stroke
 related_article2:
-    id: 170583
+    id: 170580
+    title: >-
-    title: What is the role of the limbic system in emotional processing and PTSD?
+        What are the effects of trauma on epigenetic changes in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-limbic-system-in-emotional-processing-and-ptsd
+    url: /learn/psychology/questions/what-are-the-effects-of-trauma-on-epigenetic-changes-in-the-brain
 related_article3:
-    id: 170567
+    id: 170587
+    title: >-
-    title: What role does the thalamus play in sensory input processing?
+        What is the role of the parietal lobe in spatial awareness?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-thalamus-play-in-sensory-input-processing
+    url: /learn/psychology/questions/what-is-the-role-of-the-parietal-lobe-in-spatial-awareness
 related_article4:
-    id: 170588
+    id: 170576
-    title: How does the occipital lobe process visual information?
+    title: >-
+        What is the role of the prefrontal cortex in working memory?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-occipital-lobe-process-visual-information
+    url: /learn/psychology/questions/what-is-the-role-of-the-prefrontal-cortex-in-working-memory
 related_article5:
-    id: 170587
+    id: 170582
-    title: What is the role of the parietal lobe in spatial awareness?
+    title: >-
+        How does the corpus callosum facilitate communication between the brain's hemispheres?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-parietal-lobe-in-spatial-awareness
+    url: /learn/psychology/questions/how-does-the-corpus-callosum-facilitate-communication-between-the-brains-hemispheres
 ---

 &nbsp;